 - Review major topics covered in your coursework related to the position you are applying for.
 Carefully review the job description and be prepared for questions relating to required skills.

 - eResearch the company- understand the types of problems they solve, or what products/services they sell.

 - Review our general resources on Interviewing.
 Be prepared for some Behavioral Interview Questions as part of the Technical Interview.

 - Brainteaser Questions are “puzzle” type questions, where there is often not a clear right or wrong answer.
-Examples: “Why are manhole covers round?“, “How many golf balls will fit inside a double decker bus?”
+Examples: “Why are manhole covers round?“, “How many golf balls will fit inside a double-decker bus?”
 These types of brainteaser questions have been phased out by many large employers as it is believed they do not provide insight into future performance.
 However, you should practice a strategy to answer these types of questions should they come up during an interview.
 Review some of the strategies in this article by Big Interview

-- Be comfortable writing code or demonstrating a process/solution/design on a white board.
+- Be comfortable writing code or demonstrating a process/solution/design on a whiteboard.
 Take a look at this article on How to Use a Whiteboard during an Interview.

-- Review a few technical projects that you have worked on in school or internships/co-ops and be prepared to discuss your role, contributions, high level overview of the projects, any issues that arose and how you dealt with them.
+- Review a few technical projects that you have worked on in school or internships/co-ops and be prepared to discuss your role, contributions, a high level overview of the projects, any issues that arose and how you dealt with them.